na-na-hi/renget/archive/SillyT_Lorebook.md

 People socialize, party, and create memorable experiences. ```

 Above is about 40 tokens and descriptive.
 So what's wrong with it?
 1. It's AI-redundant.
-It's literally what ChatAI spit out when I asked for a 50 token nightclub description.
+It's literally what ChatGPT spit out when I asked for a 50 token nightclub description.
 Just telling AI "{{user}} went to a night club" would have been enough for the AI to build the above definition, without the need to spend tokens.
 If you're going to define the Club, add information that the AI wouldn't know, i.e. Brad works there, it's attached to a laundromat, the floor randomly consumes dancers, etc.
 2. Key is too generic; Club could be anything (night club, strip club, book club, etc.).
-It would be better to give a proper name in this case i.e. HotBoxx, or some such, then define it.
+It would be better to give a proper name in this case i.e. *Rumors*, or some such, then define it.

 ####Other Examples
 Other potential entries: very specific objects, drugs / substances, clothing items, tasks/duties for {{char}}.
 The list of potentials is endless but note that unless the object is very unique, it may not need a definition... the AI can figure something out.
 Review other lorebooks for ideas on how authors use them.

 ###Recursion
-With the above example, note that Aurelia includes Clothes Store.
-With recursion turned on, if Aurelia is mentioned, Silly Tavern will also pull the lorebook entry for the clothes store as well.
+With the above example, note that Carol includes Clothes Store.
+With recursion turned on, if Carol is mentioned, Silly Tavern will also pull the lorebook entry for the clothes store as well.
 With Recursion turned off, this association won't be made.

 Recursion can also be used to group a bunch of simpler NPCs together.
 Here's an example from American High School: